 If a quiet and modern get away spot is what you're looking for, you found it!
 The White River Tree House is a one bedroom log house on the banks of the White River.
-It's at a quiet secluded setting 20 feet from the river's edge.
+It's at a quiet secluded by the river's edge.

 The town of Mountain View Arkansas is a 10 minute drive.
 Fishing access ramps, restaurants, shopping, and several other area attractions are all within a few minutes drive.This brand new home (completed spring of 2008) has all new modern appliances and furnishings.

 House features include a full kitchen, a roomy living room with wood-burning fireplace, a full bathroom, a loft bedroom, a large screened porch facing the river, and an open side deck also facing the river.
 The White River Tree House is all electric with central heat and air conditioning.
 All rooms have ceiling fans.

-If you want to bank or wade fish the water is only 20 feet away.
+If you want to bank or wade fish the river is in the back yard!
 There's room to park a couple of John boat trailers in the drive.

 The living room has a true wood-burning riverstone fireplace (firewood is available).
 Furniture includes a queen sleeper sofa, large over-stuffed chair and ottoman, a four place dinette set, and a 37-inch flat screen LCD TV with DVD player andsatellite TV including ESPN channels.
 The hickory floors and white pine log walls create a warm, solid, cozy atmosphere.